Your School District Will Tell You This Is Complicated. Texas Law Says It Isn't.

 A family law consultation runs $200-$400 per hour.
 The THSC premium membership costs $149 per year.
 A single truancy citation in Texas can result in fines of $25-$100 per day of unexcused absences, plus court costs.
 The Blueprint costs less than the gas you'd spend driving to the school office for an in-person meeting you're not legally required to attend.

-Your download includes the complete Blueprint PDF with withdrawal templates, pushback scripts, the Letter of Assurance template, the TEFA transition checklist, the IEP exit guide, and the re-enrollment protection plan.
+Your download includes the complete Blueprint PDF with withdrawal templates, the Pushback Protocol, the Letter of Assurance template, the TEFA transition checklist, the IEP exit guide, and the re-enrollment protection plan.
 Plus the Texas Homeschool Quick-Start Checklist — a one-page summary of the five legal requirements for homeschooling in Texas, designed to be printed and pinned above your desk on Day One.
 Instant download, no account required.

 30-day money-back guarantee.
 If the Blueprint doesn't give you the confidence and legal clarity to execute your withdrawal, email us and we'll refund you.
 No questions asked.